sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 ...
 Which you didn't know how to do.
 Something that the magician himself seemed to realise after a moment.
 "Ah - my apologies, it appears I must teach you.
 I should not be surprised... most monsters or humans nowadays have forgotten about the nature of one's soul."

 He guided you through the process of manifesting your soul - apparently most easily accomplished (outside of battle) through physical gestures around the chest.
-Eventually you felt a tugging sensation as something pushed against the inside of your chest before seeming to just... slip through.
+Eventually you felt a strange tugging sensation as something pushed against the inside of your chest before seeming to just... slip through.

 And then... there it was.